 - Weight gain which last for a long time (months-years?) increases an individual’s weight set-point to the new, higher weight.
 Unfortunately weight loss does not lower our weight set-point.
 The system is only designed to ratchet up the weight set-point.
 From an evolutionary perspective, this makes sense; but it works against our health interests when we live in an environment which has plenty of food.

 - Eating highly processed foods cause a person to eat more calories when compared to eating unprocessed foods, even when the foods are equally appetizing.
 This likely works through the mechanism discussed in (paragraph 1, above).
 I refer to these highly processed foods as “trigger foods,” once you start eating them, they trigger a chemical reaction in your brain so that you do not stop eating them until they are gone.

 - When animals eat highly processed, calorie dense foods it causes changes in the structure of a section of the brain (microglial cells and astroctyes in the arcuate nucleus of the hypothalamus) which is responsible for the regulation of caloric intake and the weight set-point.
 These structural changes are then followed by an increase in the weight of the animal, including humans.
 This process is referred to as “hypothalamic gliosis.”
 Unfortunately subsequent weight loss does not cause the altered the brain structure to revert to normal.

-The net effect of these processes is that the vast majority of patients who attempt to lose weight ultimately regain some or all of the previously lost weight as their efforts to loose weight did not address the underlying cause of the obesity.
+The net effect of these processes is that the vast majority of people who attempt to lose weight ultimately regain some or all of the previously lost weight as their efforts to lose weight did not address the underlying cause of the obesity.